michaelromanoo/restaurant-app/README.md

 # restaurant-app

-A simple restaurant app built where users can add items to a cart using Vue.js & Vuex
+A simple restaurant webste built where users can add items to a cart using Vue.js & Vuex

+## Live Site

+The site has been deployed using Github Pages and can be accessed with this link: https://michaelromanoo.github.io/restaurant-app/

 ## Installation

-install the required packages by running:
+To run the project locally, install the required packages by running:

 ```bash
 $ npm install